-- Risks are not accepted, if either the Company has not the necessary know-how or not the necessary resources for the management of the risk, or capital resources of the Company are insufficient for the coverage of the risk. - The Company does not accept underwriting risks, if they cannot be evaluated and priced correctly. - Asset Management does not accept risks, if the know-how for the valuation of these risks is not available in an adequate kind.
+- Risks are not accepted, if either the Company has not the necessary know-how or not the necessary resources for the management of the risk, or capital resources of the Company are insufficient for the coverage of the risk. - The Company does not accept underwriting risks, if they cannot be evaluated and priced correctly.
+Particularly, such risks include risks associated with liability insurance in the areas of genetic engineering and nuclear energy. - Asset Management does not accept risks, if the know-how for the valuation of these risks is not available in an adequate kind.
 Such risks include, but are not limited to weather derivatives, commodity futures or investments with unlimited loss potential.